modmore/docs/en/01_Commerce/v1/10_Snippets/get_cart.md

 - `&emptyTpl`: the name of a chunk (_not_ a twig template file) used when the cart is empty.
 - `&toPlaceholders`: prefix to use for setting placeholders with all cart information.
 - `&field`: specify an order field to return only that field.
+- `&separator`: string to use to join the product records together, defaults to a newline character. (new in 0.11)

 ## Returning information